'Looking for Leia' documentary highlights Star Wars fangirls

-When Carrie Fisher first graced the screen in 1977's "Star Wars" as Princess Leia, many women and girls watching were excited to see a strong female character confronting ruthless villains like Grand Moff Tarkin and Darth Vader, shooting at Stormtroopers, smuggling stolen Death Star plans, organizing a revolution and so much more.
+When Carrie Fisher's Princess Leia first graced the screen in 1977's "Star Wars," many women and girls were excited to see a strong female character confronting ruthless villains like Grand Moff Tarkin and Darth Vader, shooting at Stormtroopers, smuggling stolen Death Star plans and organizing a revolution.

-Leia represented more than just a beloved Star Wars icon -- she stood as an icon of feminism and strength for many female fans longing to have a sci-fi character they could finally relate to.
+Leia represented more than just a beloved Star Wars icon.
+She stood as an symbol of feminism and strength for many female fans longing for a sci-fi character they could finally relate to.

-Now, a new documentary, "Looking for Leia," wants to pay tribute to those millions of women and girls.
+Now, an upcoming documentary, "Looking for Leia," wants to pay tribute to those millions of women and girls.

-Filmmaker Annalise Ophelian raised over $25,000 for the film via Kickstarter, and on the eve of her successful campaign, we spoke with her about why she believes Star Wars has inspired so many women around the world, and her inspiration for the film.
+Filmmaker Annalise Ophelian raised over $25,000 for the film, via Kickstarter, and on the eve of her successful campaign, she talked about why she believes Star Wars has inspired so many women around the world, and what inspired her film.

-How did the idea behind making a documentary about female Star Wars fans come about?
+How did the idea for making a documentary about female Star Wars fans come about?

 That weekend filled me with such a sense of belonging: I felt like I was able to show up fully and was surrounded by people who shared my reference points, and I was struck by how many women were there.